DevanshSK/complete-react-course/README.md

-# Here i learn React from start to finish.
+# Here i learn React and MERN from start to finish.